MarkHopper24/barcodrod.io/README.md

 ## Usage

-[COMING SOON] You can install barcodrod.io from the Microsoft Store [HERE](https://www.microsoft.com/store/apps/9PHMXNX36SZZ).
+You can install barcodrod.io from the Microsoft Store [HERE](https://www.microsoft.com/store/apps/9PHMXNX36SZZ).

 ## Credits